bioball/ParkSwap/README.md

 Tech stack
 ----------

-The app is built on a SEAN stack (SQL, Express, Angular, Node).
+The app is built on a SEAN stack (PostgreSQL/SQLite3, Express, Angular, Node).
 The back-end database is handled through the Bookshelf.js ORM, and authentication is handled through Passport.js.

 The front-end libraries are frameworked by Angular, includes the ui-map and ui-utils libraries for Google Map integration, and jQuery for certain animations.